Confused about nonstick cookware brands?

 Is Ceramic Cookware Safe?

-More research showed, though, that there are two potential issues with ceramic nonstick cookware.
-One is that some manufacturing processes can involve the use of lead, cadmium, or arsenic, all of which are toxic to humans.
+One is that manufacturing processes can involve the use of lead, cadmium, or arsenic, all of which are toxic to humans.
 Most manufacturers state that their cookware is free of these toxins, but it may be possible that they are in there in extremely small amounts--probably too small to be of concern to humans using the cookware.

 Since it's hard to say for sure, our recommendation is to avoid extremely cheap or off-brand ceramic nonstick cookware.
-Buying from a reputable maker--Greenpan, Healthy Legend, or higher-priced boutique brands like Our Place and Caraway--should ensure you get cookware free of toxins.
+Buying from a reputable maker--Greenpan, Healthy Legend, or higher-priced boutique brands like Our Place and Caraway--should ensure you get cookware free of these toxins.

 About Granitium Nonstick Coating